Pig and Whistle

 Gear Kyoto is a non-verbal performance, so both locals and international visitors can enjoy the show.
 The show involves magic, dance, comedy and mime.

 If you're interested in the theatre and have a spare night in Kyoto, Gear is definitely worth checking out.

 Round 1 is a multi-story amusement centre.
 You can rent a private karaoke booth, enjoy hours of bowling, play arcade games, hop into a photo booth, and check out Las Vegas-style gambling.
 Even if you’re not interested in doing any of these things, it’s worth visiting the venue just to check it out.

 From Arashiyama and Kuramadera, to a day trip to Sanzen-in, explore the best of Kyoto’s outdoor spots and adventures with our insider picks.

-Whether you’re looking for a good whiskey, try a new sake or sing your heart out at Karaoke, check out our Insider’s guide to Kyoto’s best bars for a night to remember.
+Whether you’re looking for a good whiskey, a new sake or to sing your heart out at Karaoke, our local insider, Teagan has a shortlist of Kyoto’s best bars.